Jacopo00811/group26-mlops-project/reports/README.md

 --- question 5 fill here ---

-We filled out the majority of pre-cut folders and files from the `MLOPs_template` cookiecutter.
-The additions that we have are the following: `.ruff_cache`, `.dvc`, `.github`, `logs`,  and `reports`.
-The reasons for these deviations are mainly package dependant, for example: `ruff` and `dvc`.
+As mentioned in the question, we have used the initial cookiecutter template for our initial structure of our code.
+We have filled out the majority of the pre-cut folders and files from the `MLOPs_template` cookiecutter template.
+Other than the folders already included in the cookie cutter template, we have added the following folders to the actual GitHub repository: `.dvc` and `.devcontainer`.
+The reason being is that we need it for the data version control and for the docker container.
+Otherwise, when running the code, the following folders are added `.ruff_cache`, `.pytest_cache` `logs` and`.mypy_cache`.
+The reason for these folders are mainly because they are mainly package dependant, for example: `ruff` and `pytest`.
 The reports folder is course specific to include figures and a `README.md` to answer the quetions asked.

 Therefore, the overall structure of our project aligns very closers to the template.